-Below, our expert truck accident lawyers will discuss the various types of commercial trucks a motorist may encounter on California’s roadways.
-If you have suffered injuries as a result of a truck accident, West Coast Trial Lawyers is always here to answer any questions you may have about truck accident claims and damages.
+Below, we will discuss the various types of commercial trucks a motorist may encounter on California’s roadways.
+If you have suffered injuries as a result of a truck accident, our qualified truck accident attorneys at West Coast Trial Lawyers are always here to answer any questions you may have about truck accident claims and damages.

 Types of Trucks

 Oversized Load Trucks.
 These heavy trucks are primarily used to carry large machinery or equipment.
 They are typically extra long, move very slowly, and require special permits to operate.